JHU-PL-Lab/www-fpse/lecture/side-effects.md

 ### OCaml syntax for defining raising and handling exceptions

 * New exception names need to be declared via `exception` like `type`s needs to be declared
-* Unfortunately, types do not include what exceptions a function may raise
+* Unfortunately, oCaml types do not include what exceptions a function may raise
-  - an outdated aspect of OCaml; even Java has this
+  - an outdated aspect of OCaml; even Java has this with `raises` on method declarations
 * The value returned by an exception is very similar in looks to a variant.
   - under the hood, the `exn` type is an "extensible variant"